Find out when you need building consent, how to apply, and things you need to know before starting work on your project.

 Calculating building consent fees

-A deposit or full fees will be required upon lodging the building consent.
+An application fee or full fees will be required upon lodging the building consent at one of our Service Centres, if you are lodging a consent through Simpli portal, an invoice will be sent to you.
 A building officer will calculate the full fees and will include the estimated number of inspections required for your project when processing the building consent application.
 A full list of Council's fees and charges can be downloaded from here.

-If the value of your project is over $20,000.00, your fees will include levies, which we are required to collect on behalf of the Ministry of Business, Innovation and Employment (MBIE) and the Building Research Association of New Zealand (BRANZ).
+If the value of your project is over $20,000.00 for brands or $20,444.00 for MBIE, your fees will include levies, which we are required to collect on behalf of the Ministry of Business, Innovation and Employment (MBIE) and the Building Research Association of New Zealand (BRANZ).